NexPlayer/Unity-SDK/advanced/multiview.md

 }
 ```

-The method ForceBitRate changes the streams’ resolutions, regarding the Multiview instance player and the target bitrate.
+The method ForceBitRate changes the streams' resolutions, regarding the Multiview instance player and the target bitrate.

 ```csharp
 private void ForceBitRate(intindex, int bitrate)